Current Service Status & News

 Although we offer a full range of services in order to best fit the varied needs of customers, our core tests utilise NGS technology.
-This allows us to examine multiple genes simultaneously, thus gaining a better understanding of what may, or alternatively may not, be driving a patient’s cancer.
-This in turn gives us a better chance of finding something that can help fight it.
+This allows us to examine 1000’s of potential genetic changes simultaneously, thus gaining a better understanding of what aberrant cellular processes may, or sometimes equally importantly may not, be going on within a patient’s tumour.
+In turn, this information gives the patient’s clinical care team a better chance of finding something that can help fight it.

-In additional to NGS based tests we also offer a range of other molecular diagnostic assays providing diagnostic, prognostic and treatment stratification related information.
+In addition to NGS based tests we also offer a range of other molecular diagnostic assays providing diagnostic, prognostic and treatment stratification related information.
 These include:

-- Ultra-rapid single gene (BRAF, KRAS, NRAS & EGFR) analyses, for use in time-critical solid tumour cases.
+- Rapid turnaround tests looking for key mutations (BRAF, KRAS, NRAS & EGFR) or gene rearrangements (ALK/ROS1/RET & MET) in certain time-critical solid tumour cases.

-- Endopredict (from Myriad Genetics), for use in breast cancer patients to assess the relative risks/benefits of post surgical chemotherapy.
+- Endopredict (from Myriad Genetics), for use in certain breast cancer patients to assess the relative risks/benefits of posts-surgical chemotherapy.

-- Micro-satellite Instability (MSI) analysis, for use in assessing the likelihood of Lynch Syndrome and/or potential response to Check Point Inhibitor (CPI) therapy in certain tumours.
+- Micro-Satellite Instability (MSI) analysis, for use in assessing the likelihood of Lynch Syndrome and/or potential response to immune Check Point Inhibitor (CPI) therapy in certain tumours.

-- MLH1 promotor methylation anaylsis, for use in conjunction with MSI, BRAF and/or immunohistochemistry to assess the likelihood of Lynch Syndrome.
+- MLH1 promoter methylation analysis, for use in conjunction with MSI, BRAF and/or immunohistochemistry to assess the likelihood of Lynch Syndrome.